LVParkinson/LVParkinson/README.md

 ### Grüezi! 👋 I'm Lindsey Parkinson, a data scientist with a background in forest ecology research and science communication

 **I'm currently working on**: Creating interactive tools for the [Food Packaging Forum](https://www.foodpackagingforum.org/) to share insights on the chemicals used in food packaging and food processing equipment and how those chemicals may impact human and environmental health.
+As well as writing and analysis for the [Alaska Berry Futures](https://sites.google.com/alaska.edu/alaska-berry-futures/home) *Berries in Alaska's Changing Environment* series of booklets.

 **Previous side projects include**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Image processing of University of Zurich Herbarium specimens](https://github.com/eth-library-lab/herbaria--plant-labeling)